fogfish/geojson/README.md

 }
 ```

 Unfortunately, efficient and type-safe implementation of GeoJSON codec requires generics.
 The `properties` is an application specific and it's type is controlled outside of the codec library.
-Usage of duck type (`interface{}`) is a common trait used by other GeoJSON Golang libraries.As the results, developers are misses an ability to caught errors at compile time, any mistake becomes visible at run time as a panic. [interface{} says nothing.](https://youtu.be/PAAkCSZUG1c?t=7m40s).
+Usage of duck type (`interface{}`) is a common trait used by other GeoJSON Golang libraries.
+As the results, developers are misses an ability to caught errors at compile time, any mistake becomes visible at run time as a panic. [interface{} says nothing.](https://youtu.be/PAAkCSZUG1c?t=7m40s).

 ## Key features